-The sample period for the performance data, 1995 to 2013, includes the 2007-09 financial crisis.
-Since the crisis was a period of extraordinary volatility in financial markets and for the banking sector, one question to ask is how does including this period in the sample affect the results.
+The sample period for the performance data - 1995 to 2013 - includes the 2007 to 2009 financial crisis.
+Since this was a period of extraordinary volatility in financial markets and for the banking sector, one question is how including this period in the sample affects the results.
 To explore the impact of the unusual market conditions during the financial crisis, we re-estimated the equations omitting observations from the peak crisis years, 2007 to 2009.
 These results are reported in Table 6.

 On the whole, omitting the financial crisis period does not significantly alter the results concerning the relationship between disclosure and subsequent risk-adjusted performance.
 The coefficients on the disclosure variables continue to be positive and statistically significant, with little change in magnitude.
-The primary difference is that the disclosure leader variable no longer enters the equations with a statistically significant coefficient, though the signs and approximate size of the coefficients are similar to those in the basic results.
+The primary difference is that Disclosure Leader variable no longer enters the equations with a statistically significant coefficient, though the signs and approximate size of the coefficients are similar to those in the basic results.
 Thus, the exceptional market and banking sector volatility during the financial crisis does not appear to be driving the overall results.

 A related question is whether BHCs that disclosed more risk information experienced higher risk-adjusted returns during the financial crisis.
-The ideal way to answer this question would be to generate completely separate estimates for the crisis period, but this is not possible owing to limited annual observations.
-To provide some insight, however, we re-estimate the equations allowing the coefficients on the disclosure index variables to differ between the non-crisis and crisis periods (with the crisis period again defined as 2007 to 2009).
-Note that the disclosure leader variable is not estimated separately for the two time periods because there is insufficient variation during the crisis period to separately identify the impact.
+The ideal way to answer this question would be to do fully separate estimates for the crisis period, but this is not possible due to limited annual observations.
+To provide some insight, however, we re-estimate the equations allowing the coefficients on the disclosure index variables to differ between the non-crisis and crisis periods (again defined as 2007 to 2009).
+Note that the Disclosure Leader variable is not estimated separately for the two time periods because there is insufficient variation during the crisis period to separately identify the impact.
 These results are reported in Table 7.

-The results differ across the three measures of risk-adjusted performance.
-For risk-adjusted market returns, the coefficients on the disclosure index and the first principal components variables are positive and statistically significant in both the crisis and non-crisis periods.
-The hypothesis that the coefficients are the same cannot be rejected (see the last row of the table, which reports p-values for tests of equality of the coefficients).
+The results differ between across the three measures of risk-adjusted performance.
+For risk-adjusted market returns, the coefficients on the disclosure index and fist principal components variables are positive and statistically significant in both the crisis and non-crisis periods.
+The hypothesis that the coefficients are the same cannot be rejected (see the last row of the table).
 In contrast, for alpha and for risk-adjusted trading returns, the coefficients are positive and statistically significant only during the non-crisis period.
 These findings suggest that BHCs that disclosed more trading risk information did not have better (or worse) risk-adjusted trading performance during the financial crisis, while the evidence about overall firm performance is mixed.

 Overall, the results in Tables 5 to 7 suggest that increased market risk disclosure is associated with higher risk-adjusted returns.
-If this link is achieved through market discipline on trading activities, then we might expect that the effect would be stronger for BHCs that are more heavily engaged in trading.
-To explore this question, we examine results where the coefficients on the disclosure variables are allowed to differ between BHCs that are "intense traders" and the rest of the sample.
-These results are shown in Table 8.
-"Intense traders" are defined as the ten BHCs in the sample with trading assets greater than or equal to \$20 billion where trading assets represent at least 10 percent of total assets.
-Note that by construction, all BHCs in the sample have large trading accounts in absolute dollar terms, so this partition identifies not only BHCs with especially large trading portfolios but also BHCs for which trading represents a particularly large share of firmwide activity.16
+If this link is through market discipline on trading activities, then we might expect that this effect would be stronger for BHCs that are more heavily engaged in trading.
+To explore this question, Table 8 presents results where the coefficients on the disclosure variables are allowed to differ between BHCs that are "intense traders" and the rest of the sample.
+"Intense traders" are defined as the 10 BHCs in the sample with trading assets greater than or equal to \$20 billion and representing at least 10 percent of total assets.
+Note that by construction, all BHCs in the sample have large trading accounts in absolute dollar terms, so this partition identifies not only BHCs with especially large trading portfolios but also BHCs for which trading is a particularly large share of firm-wide activity.15